annaesvensson/yellow-meta/README.md

 <p align="center"><img src="meta-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-meta/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to add meta data

 This extension generates meta data for the [Open Graph protocol](https://ogp.me/).